top of page

 You just buy the cheaper one because that's what you can afford to do and then I guess just replace it down the line.

-I, well, you know, I do think that one thing that is very prevalent in also in the minimalism Community is also assessing needs versus wants, you know, and I think that's really important to with like the how you kind of I don't know, triage the way that you buy gear or you buy anything.
+REBECCA: I, well, you know, I do think that one thing that is very prevalent in also in the minimalism community is also assessing needs versus wants, you know, and I think that's really important to with like the how you kind of I don't know, triage the way that you buy gear or you buy anything in your life and saying like is this something that is so crucial that I do need it immediately so I do need to buy that maybe lower quality more accessible thing because it's that crucial for for me to you know, exist.

-So I do need to buy that maybe lower quality more accessible thing because it's that crucial for for me to you know, exist or is it something that you know maybe it feels super important to you, but it's not necessarily a necessity for life so you should practice that delayed gratification and even if it's really slow to save that money and it's just, you know, a couple Go bucks at a time.
+Or is it something that you know maybe it feels super important to you, but it's not necessarily a necessity for life so you should practice that delayed gratification and even if it's really slow to save that money and it's just, you know, a couple go bucks at a time.

 That's just where you're at in life right now and that might just be need to be the approach that you take.